 You can use up to 30 hashtags in your posts, but that doesn’t mean you should.
 Stay focused on the ones that will promote your account to the right audience.

 Instagram Stories are like little albums for your business that can contain pictures, videos, stickers, polls, and more.
 The content refreshes every 24 hours so it’s a great place to showcase the the more raw and transparent content that helps to make your business relatable.
 Users love Instagram Stories, so using this feature regularly is a way for your account to self-promote.
 You can use Instagram Stories in a variety of ways.
-For ideas, check out our Instagram Story hacks.
+For tips, check out our Instagram Story hacks.
+For ideas, you’re sure to find something in these 73 cool Instagram Story ideas.

 Instagram Story Highlights are curated collections of content you’ve posted to your Instagram Story in the past.
 They are typically referred to as “albums” and can be grouped into different categories.
 What’s so great about Instagram Story Highlights is that they don’t disappear like Stories do; they live permanently on your profile, right underneath your bio section and above your regular feed.